e40/tget/README.md

     (defseries "Game of Bones :me :private t :delay 0 :quality :720p)

-## tcleanup
+## Cleanup

-_tcleanup_ is intended to be run manually or from cron.
+This is a mode of _tget_, when the `--cleanup` or `-c` arguments are given.
+It is intended to be run manually or from cron.
 I recommend that you run it manually for a while, since it will take a while to tune the configuration so that you do not receive hit and runs from any tracker.

-With no arguments, _tcleanup_ does not remove anything.
-It just gives you the status of your torrents and files:
+With no optional arguments, nothing is removed.  _tget_ prints the status of torrents and videos:

-    $ tcleanup
+    $ tget -c
     These torrents are complete:

     T name                                     %done ratio seeded      left